 Who Placed Sixth?

 Diana Nyad Erases Another Young Woman From History

 With five meters to go in the 100 backstroke final of the 1968 Olympic Trials, Kaye Hall of Tacoma, Washington, is well ahead, but less than two seconds separate the remaining seven swimmers.
-Only the top three earn a trip to Mexico City.
+Only the top three finishers earn a trip to Mexico City.

 A few minutes later, her coach gives her the bad news: sixth place.

 In 1968, instantaneous results via touchpads and electronic scoring were new, costly, and rare.
 The men’s trials had them.
 The women’s did not.
 Diana Nyad didn’t know that, though, because she wasn’t at the women’s trials.
-She didn’t qualify for the Olympic trials in 1968 or any other year.
+She didn’t qualify for the Olympic Trials in 1968 or any other year.